tudace/tuda_latex_templates/README.md

    * 3.39 (2024-06-27)
     - update all templates to no longer use pdfx by default due to the pdfx bug
     - fix letter last page reference
+   * 3.40 (2024-07-01)
+    - implement workaround for the pdfx package bug.
+Thanks to Ulrike Fischer for the hint!